Skip to main content

 Health Care Equality Index 2022

-• answer questions about your gender journey,
+• Answer questions about your gender journey.

-• monitor your physical and mental health, and
+• Monitor your physical and mental health.

-• manage hormone suppression or hormone therapy.
+• Manage hormone suppression or hormone therapy in accordance with Utah law.

 Services*